ProHaller/sharad_ratatui/README.md

 # Sharad Ratatui

-Welcome to Sharad Ratatui, an AI-assisted text-based role-playing game built with Rust and the Ratatui library!
+Welcome to Sharad Ratatui, a text-based Shadowrun role-playing game built with Rust and the Ratatui library!

-## 🌟 Contribute to Our AI-Powered Adventure
+## 🌟 Join Our Adventure

-Are you excited about the intersection of AI and gaming?
-Do you want to be part of a project that's pushing the boundaries of what's possible with AI-assisted development?
+Are you passionate about gaming and development?
+Do you want to be part of a project that combines the excitement of RPGs with the creativity of programming?
 Then you've come to the right place!

-As a complete programming beginner, I've embarked on this journey to create Sharad Ratatui, and I'm thrilled to invite you to join me.
-This project is a testament to the power of AI in helping newcomers dive into complex programming projects.
-Whether you're a seasoned developer or a fellow beginner, your contributions are not just welcome – they're essential to our growth!
+As a complete programming beginner, I've started this journey to create Sharad Ratatui, and I'm thrilled to invite you to join me.
+Whether you're a seasoned developer or just starting out, your contributions are not just welcome – they're essential to our growth!

+### About the Game

+Sharad Ratatui is a text-based RPG set in the world of Shadowrun, an iconic tabletop RPG known for its blend of cyberpunk and fantasy elements.
+Traditionally, a game master (GM) guides players through the narrative, responding to their decisions and shaping the world around them.

+In Sharad Ratatui, the role of the GM is handled by a mix of AI for the Narration and the game's logic for dice based rules application.
+Players input natural text commands to decide their actions, and the game generates the narrative, dialogues, and other story elements in real-time.
+The game keeps track of all the variables, updating the character sheet and world state as the player progresses through their adventure.
+This approach offers a unique and dynamic storytelling experience, making each playthrough distinct.
+Furthermore, the narration can be read by the game with multiple voices and styles, allowing for more immersive and engaging gameplay.

 ### Why Contribute?

-- **Learn AI-Assisted Development**: See firsthand how AI can be leveraged in software development.
+- **Learn and Grow**: Dive into Rust development and explore the world of terminal user interfaces.
-- **Beginner-Friendly**: As a beginner myself, I've structured this project to be accessible to newcomers.
+- **Beginner-Friendly**: As a beginner myself, I definitely won't judge, and although I've tried to structure this project to be accessible to newcomers, it's a bit of a mess right now.
-- **Innovative Gameplay**: Help shape a unique RPG experience powered by AI.
+- **Innovative Gameplay**: Help shape a unique AIRPG experience.
 - **Rust & Ratatui**: Gain experience with Rust and terminal user interfaces.

-## 🤖 AI-Powered Development

-Sharad Ratatui is more than just a game – it's an experiment in AI-assisted programming.
-Here's how AI has been integral to our process:

-- **Code Generation**: Large portions of the codebase were initially generated using AI.
-- **Problem Solving**: AI has been our go-to resource for debugging and implementing new features.
-- **Documentation**: This README and other documentation have been crafted with AI assistance.

-By contributing, you'll not only improve the game but also help refine our AI-assisted development approach!
+### Requirements

+To play Sharad Ratatui, you will need an OpenAI API Key.
+This key is necessary to enable the game's narrative generation and other dynamic features.
+If you don't have an API key but still want to contribute, you can contact the maiintainer to get sponsored.

+## 🛠️ Project Architecture Overview

+The project is organized into several key modules, each responsible for different aspects of the game:

+- **ai.rs**: Manages the game's narrative flow and state updates, handling player inputs and generating responses.
+- **app.rs**: Oversees the main application logic, including game state transitions, input handling, and interaction with the UI.
+- **game_state.rs**: Contains the structures and logic for maintaining the current game state, including character sheets and world variables.
+- **ui/**: This directory contains the components related to the terminal user interface, including menus, input fields, and the main game screen.
+- **character.rs**: Defines the structure and behavior of the characters within the game, including attributes, skills, and inventory management.
+- **settings.rs** and **settings_state.rs**: Handle the game's configuration and settings, such as API keys for the game and audio settings.
+- **main.rs**: The entry point for the application, initializing the game, and setting up the terminal interface.

+The game is built using the [Ratatui](https://github.com/tui-rs-revival/ratatui) library for terminal user interfaces, providing a rich, text-based experience reminiscent of classic text adventures.

 ## 🚀 Getting Started

 1. Clone the repository
 2. Install Rust if you haven't already (`https://www.rust-lang.org/tools/install`)
+3. Obtain an OpenAI API Key from the [OpenAI website](https://beta.openai.com/signup/)
-3. Run `cargo build` to compile the project
+4. Run `cargo build` to compile the project
-4. Start the game with `cargo run`
+5. Start the game with `cargo run`
+6. Go to settings and set your API key

 ## 🤝 How to Contribute